 How does the app work?

-A. God forbid, if you are tested positive, this application will record the information and send it to the server through rotating ID’s, this in turn will get other devices notified about the situation.
+A. God forbid, if you are tested positive, this application will record the information and send it to the server through rotating IDs, this, in turn, will get other devices notified about the situation.
 Those who have been in contact with you will be notified via an alert.
-This will prevent the coronavirus spread as those individuals will start taking test and self-isolation precautions – therefore, ceasing its transmission.
+This will prevent the coronavirus from spread as those individuals will start taking tests and self-isolation precautions – therefore, ceasing its transmission.

 As of now, we are not aware of the number of devices using this app and it varies state-to-state in the USA.
 For instance, Utah is not interested in the implementation of this collaborative framework and is looking to work on its own tracking app.
 The steps we have learned from this guide are: